 Let us dig into each component in detail and see how it can affect the speed of our skates.

-The wheels of your roller skates can be classified into two main categories – indoor wheels and outdoor wheels.
+Besides the different skates for roller and inline skating, the wheels of your roller skates can be classified into two main categories – indoor wheels and outdoor wheels.

 The outdoor wheels of your roller skates are relatively softer and have a higher rebound rate as compared to the indoor wheels.
 Make sure you check the wheels and see if they are for the right indoor/ outdoor purpose for you.
 If you plan to skate both indoors and outdoors, it is better to either get both wheels and switch them around depending upon the place you are skating, or if this is not possible, go for the outdoor wheels.
 Though it may sound hard to switch between indoor and outdoor wheels, it is pretty easy to do so.